 Rise works with parents affected by the child welfare system, whether through an investigation, “preventive” family support services to keep children safe at home, or placement of children in foster care.
 Since 2005, we have worked with nearly 200 parents.
 Learn more about our contributors here.
 Most contributors join Rise through writing groups at partner organizations that already work with parents.
 Parents outside of NYC can write by email.
 We strive to work with – and keep working with – all parents who reach out to tell their stories.
 However, our capacity is limited.
 Contact Editorial Director Adamma Ince at firstname.lastname@example.org to learn about writing for Rise.

 Rise is a partner project of the Fund for the City of New York.
 Foundation support is provided by Child Welfare Fund, North Star Fund, New York Women’s Foundation, Pinkerton Foundation and Warner Fund.
 Rise’s major contracts are with CASA, the Center for the Study of Social Policy, Graham Windham, JCCA, NYC Children’s Services and Sheltering Arms.
-We also are grateful to our subscribers and generous individual donors.
+We are grateful to our partners, subscribers and generous individual donors.

 New York, NY 10001